Ethics in Applied Behaviour Analysis

 - Behaviour analysts obtain informed consent from clients prior to implementing assessment and/or behaviour change programs.

-- Behaviour analysts rely on scientific knowledge to select and design behavioural interventions
+- Behaviour analysts rely on scientific knowledge to select and design behavioural interventions.

 - Behaviour analysts make decisions regarding the continuation, discontinuation, and modification of behaviour change programs based on objective data and client wellbeing.